Using AI to Detect Rug Pulls — A Case Study

 Why did the AI miss it?
 Four reasons, in hindsight:

 Reason 1: the contract was genuinely audited.
-Project C had paid a second-tier audit firm for a real audit.
-The report was on GitHub and queryable in CertiK's database.
+This kind of project may have paid a second-tier firm for a real audit, with the report on GitHub and queryable in a public database.
 Once the AI sees "audited + report verifiable" it scores the contract-level rug risk low.
 But contract-level safety does not stop the team from slowly draining the treasury wallet via multisig — and that move is invisible at the contract layer.

 Reason 2: the team was real-name, with real LinkedIn profiles.
-All 4 Project C team members used real names.
-Their LinkedIn profiles were created before 2016, had 500+ connections, with previous employers including Coinbase and Consensys.
-The AI scored "team verifiable" as a positive.
+The team members may use real names, with LinkedIn profiles created years ago, high connection counts, and big-name previous employers.
+The AI scores "team verifiable" as a positive.
 But real-name teams can rug too — they just use language like "strategic pivot" and bleed the treasury over weeks instead of one violent withdrawal.

 Reason 3: the rug signal lived in the governance forum, not on-chain.
-In our retrospective dig through the Discord governance channel, we found that starting 4 weeks before the rug the team had been seeding RFC posts hinting at "project direction adjustments".
-Those signals were text, buried in 200+ governance posts.
-The "social sentiment" we had fed the AI was only an aggregated keyword summary — not raw discussion text.
-If we had given it the raw text, the AI might have caught second-order signals like "governance channel discussion density spiking + team response delays".
+A retrospective dig through the Discord governance channel often shows that, weeks before the rug, the team had been seeding RFC posts hinting at "project direction adjustments".
+Those signals are text, buried in a large pile of governance posts.
+If the "social sentiment" you fed the AI was only an aggregated keyword summary — not raw discussion text — it can't catch second-order signals like "governance channel discussion density spiking + team response delays".

 Reason 4: a slow rug has no breakpoint.
 AI (and most rug-detection tooling in general) leans on "anomaly events" as signals — TVL crashes, large transfers, sudden liquidity removal.
-A slow rug pulls $10K-$20K a day for 6 weeks.
-No single day looks unusual.
+A slow rug pulls a small amount per day over weeks; no single day looks unusual, and it only adds up to about a million.
 This is where rugs are evolving: away from violent one-shot exits, toward boiling the frog.

-Conclusion from Case C: AI is good against old-school rugs (ghost deployer + copy-paste contract + fake identity).
+Conclusion from Type C: AI is good against old-school rugs (ghost deployer + copy-paste contract + fake identity).
 It is near-useless against slow rugs.
-That single lesson reshaped how we do due diligence afterwards.
+That single lesson is the one most worth remembering when shaping a due-diligence process.

 5. The 5 signal types AI is actually good at #